valnyx17/git-convention/README.md

 basically, these branches are the `from` in `from -> to`, where `to` is always `dev`.

-the commits on these branches do not have to follow the `hrcc`, because when these are squash-commited, it will provide `hrcc` commits to the actual branches that have changelogs.
+the commits on these branches do not have to follow the `hrcc`, because when these are squash-commited, it will provide `hrcc` commits to the actual branches that have changelogs. it is recommended to follow it though.

-these branches are allowed allow to be squashed, and only into `dev`.
+these branches are only allowed to be squashed, and only into `dev`.

 ---